rsyncOSX/RsyncUIdocs/content/post/Built.md

 Parts of the model is equal, but there are some differences due to the fact that SwiftUI views are value types (structs) and not reference types (classes) as in Storyboard and Swift.
 The model is also responsible for informing the views when there are changes.
 Both apps share basic functions like reading and writing data from the store, updating the model, and so on.
 The memory footprint of tasks is minimal.
 Data for tasks are kept in memory for both apps during their lifetime.
 The memory footprint for logs will grow over time as new logs are created and stored.
 But logs are only read from the store when viewing and deleting logs.
 When data about logs is not used, the data is released from memory to keep the memory as low as possible.

-# RsyncUI
+# SwiftUI

 The following are for RsyncUI and SwiftUI.

+## Property wrapper for objects

+With Swift 5.9, Xcode 15 and macOS 14 Apple introduced the `Observable` macro.
+On previous macOS versions, the property wrapper `@StateObject` in combination with `ObservableObject` and Combine, are used to create binding to mutable properties.
+The new macro simplifies how to create bindings and there is also quite a boost in performance.
+The performance part is not that important for RsyncUI, but lesser code is better code.
+There is also a new `@Bindable` property wrapper which create bindings to mutable properties of `Observable` objects.

-## MacOS Sonoma
+## Environment property

 Data for tasks are read from store and made available for all the views by an Environment property.
 After the app is initialized and started, it opens the main navigation and read tasks for the default profile and other profiles when selected.
-Data for tasks is made available for all views by the `.environment` property on *macOS Sonoma* and  by the `.environmentObject` property on *macOS Ventura* and *Monterey*.
-The property makes the data global available for all views within the hierarchy.
+Data for tasks is made available for all views  within the view hierarchy by the `.environment` property on *macOS Sonoma* and  by the `.environmentObject` property on *macOS Ventura* and *Monterey*.
+The property makes the data global available for all views.
+The `@Bindable` property wrapper is also, on macOS Sonoma, used for create bindings.

 All synchronize tasks are executed asynchron.
 The process object, which is responsible for executing the external rsync tasks, is listening for termination of the external process.
 A `StateObject` or `State` on macOS Sonoma, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.

-### Observable, Bindable, ObservableObject, StateObject and Combine

-With Swift 5.9, Xcode 15 and macOS 14 Apple introduced the `Observable` macro.
-Before the new macro, the property wrapper `@StateObject` in combination with `ObservableObject` and Combine, has to be used for all other types than primitive types for data used within the views.
-The new macro simplifies how to enable data for the views and there is also quite a boost in performance.
-The performance part is not that important for RsyncUI, but lesser code is better code.
-There is also a new `@Bindable` property wrapper which create bindings to mutable properties of observable objects.